coreos/etcd-operator/README.md

 ## Limitations

+- The etcd operator does not work well with Kubernetes: https://github.com/kubernetes/kubernetes/issues/39816.

+- The etcd operator only manages the etcd cluster created in the same namespace.
+Users need to create multiple operators in different namespaces to manage etcd clusters in different namespaces.

 - Backup works only for data in etcd3 storage, not for data in etcd2 storage.

 - Backup requires PV to work, and it only works on GCE(kubernetes.io/gce-pd) and AWS(kubernetes.io/aws-ebs) for now.

 - Migration, the process of allowing the etcd operator to manage existing etcd3 clusters, only supports a single-member cluster, with all nodes running in the same Kubernetes cluster.

 **The operator collects anonymous usage statistics to help us learn how the software is being used and how we can improve it.
 To disable collection, run the operator with the flag `-analytics=false`.**